 When students need additional help, Writing Center resources are available.
 All Writing Center resources are available to all SMU undergraduate students for help on reading or writing assignment for any class.
 Students can use Writing Center resources for other classes (not only DISC) to get help understanding a writing or reading assignment, revising a draft in progress, or applying teacher's comments to assignments.

 In addition to the lab hours open to everyone, the Writing Center offers drop-in Writing Center hours specifically for ESL students with Professor Sharma.
-Hours for Fall 2019 are Mondays and Wednesdays from 11:30 am to 2:30 pm.
+Hours for Spring 2020 are Mondays and Wednesdays from 11:30 am to 2:30 pm.
 No appointment necessary.

 For the most effective session, bring your written work (printed out, not on the screen), other graded papers, textbook(s), pen/pencil, and questions you want to ask.
 While the instructor may address grammatical or mechanical issues in your work, Writing Center hours are not for editing services.
 Consider visiting at earlier stages in the writing process (for example, while creating your outline) to avoid crowds just before paper deadlines.